Werner Horn (South African politician): Parliamentary career

 Newly elected DA leader John Steenhuisen announced his shadow cabinet on 5 December 2020 wherein he split the Justice and Correctional Services portfolio and appointed Horn as the new Shadow Deputy Minister of Justice.

+Horn was appointed the DA's additional national spokesperson on 21 April 2023, following Cilliers Brink's election as Tshwane mayor the previous month.

+Having been re-elected to Parliament in the 2024 general election, Horn was elected as one of three House Chairpersons of the National Assembly on 9 July 2024.

 Provincial politics

 On 14 November 2020, Horn was elected to succeed Annelie Lotriet as the provincial chairperson of the DA in the Free State.